 Applications accepted for 1st October 2018:

-To complement the taught modules, students carry out a significant individual research project, which will provide them with the opportunity to put their knowledge into practice.
+The primary goal of the course is to provide education at postgraduate level in mechanical engineering that will enable graduates to proceed to Chartered Engineer status.
+Students will develop the versatility and depth of knowledge to deal with new and unusual challenges across a wide range of disciplines within engineering and beyond.
 Students will also attend seminars on project planning/management, ethics, health & safety, report writing, library skills and career management, to help prepare them for the demands of the course and for future study or employment.

-For enquires please contact the Course Coordinator: Dr Yunfei Chen
+For enquiries, please contact the Course Coordinator: Dr Stan Shire

-Degree of Master of Science in Communications and Information Engineering (MSc)
+Degree of Master of Science in Advanced Mechanical Engineering (MSc)

 The MSc degree (totalling 180 credits) comprises: